Dark Patterns in SEO: Trends That No One is Documenting

 What are Dark Patterns?

-Rohit Chopra, Commission of the Federal Trade Commission, USA described these deceptive designs as “Dark patterns are design features used to deceive, steer, or manipulate users into behavior that is profitable for an online service, but often harmful to users or contrary to their intent.”
+Rohit Chopra, Commission of the Federal Trade Commission, USA, described these deceptive designs as “Dark patterns are design features used to deceive, steer, or manipulate users into behavior that is profitable for an online service, but often harmful to users or contrary to their intent.”

 Dark Patterns & SEO

-For example, a content marketing team may create infographics and animated images with actually useful information that may attract a user’s attention while skimming a page and make them stay there for some time.
-They may also create designs and buttons to make certain pages of the website more accessible and help users jump to specific parts of a website quickly.
+They may also create designs and buttons to make certain pages of the website more accessible and help users quickly navigate to specific parts of the website.
 These tactics are used in good faith and are not deceptive designs.

-For this, Developers may use tricks that cause visitors to stay on the site longer, interact with elements on the page & perform other actions.
-These may indirectly hint search engines that a particular page is useful for the purpose of that query searched by the user.
-Though user interaction on a page may not be used a direct ranking factor, aggregated interaction data is used to assess relevance of search result and the keyword.
-Thus, relevancy signals (though small) can help increase/decrease organic traffic to a website.
+For this, Developers may use tricks that cause visitors to stay on the site longer, interact with elements on the page, and perform other actions.
+These may indirectly hint to search engines that a particular page is useful for the purpose of the user’s query.

-Real Life Examples of Dark Patterns & SEO Used together
+Real-Life Examples of Dark Patterns & SEO Used Together

 Here are some of the deceptive design tactics actively used by many websites to augment their SEO strategies:

-The sites which let you download stuff for free sell their spaces to ad networks.
+The sites that let you download stuff for free sell their spaces to ad networks.
 These networks pay more for an ad where its impression time is more.
 Another justification is the server availability.
-For free users, they allocate server usage for file downloads.
-This may take some time.
-All of this can be done in a few seconds.
-So why the waiting time of 20 seconds?

 Making Users Jump to Different Domains

 This example is again related to websites offering downloads.
-Sometimes they will let you download stuff, but when you click on the download button, you will be redirected to another website with a waiting time.
-After you press on that similar looking button, you may be redirected to another domain yet again.
-I found this website and the pattern is not even subtle!
+Sometimes, they will let you download stuff, but when you click on the download button, you will be redirected to another website with a waiting time.

 Clicked on G-Drive: